tom-draper/img-crop/README.md

 ## Usage

 The image path must be specified each time using the -i flag.
-The cropping of specific sides can be specified with the -t, -b, -l and -r flags.
-Crop values can be specified as a percentage, or as an amount of pixels with an optional "px" postfix.
+Cropping is specified with an edge flag (-t, -b, -l or -r) followed by a crop value.
+Crop values can be a percentage, or an amount of pixels with an optional "px" postfix.

 The command below would crop 10 pixels off the top, 15 pixels of off the right and 20% of the left of the image.